kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_2.md

 - Cover the burned area with cool, moist, sterile bandages.

 Be prepared to treat injured personnel for shock.
 If possible, elevate the burn above the heart to assist in reducing swelling and the likelihood or severity of shock.
-Staying hydrated will help control the loss of
+Staying hydrated will help control the loss of body fluids.

-body fluids.
 Isolated persons should replace salt by consuming the cooked eyes and blood of animals or adding 1/4 teaspoon of regular salt per quart of water.

-Prevent/treat hypotension and hypoxia to prevent worsening of traumatic brain injury (TBI) and prevent/treat hypothermia.

 ## Head injury